piis3/sonos-buttons/README.md

 Set the SONOS_UID constant in `sonos_buttons.cpp` to the sonos player UID you want to control and while you're there set the SSID and PASSWORD macros to your WiFi credentials..

+### Building

-You'll also need an ESP32 development environment setup: see [these instructions](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) and you'll need the [ULP Toolchain](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/ulp.html#installing-the-toolchain) too.
+You'll need an ESP32 development environment setup: see [these instructions](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) and you'll need the [ULP Toolchain](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/ulp.html#installing-the-toolchain) too.

+Once you have the environment setup, run `make menuconfig` and set the default serial port your ESP32 board appears as.
+This is under the "Serial flasher config" menu item.
+There's a ton of other options, but that's the only one you need to change.

+To flash run `make flash` and then to see serial output run `make monitor`.
+This will build all of the FreeRTOS stuff too, which is a lot, so make's `-j` argument could be helpful here to use multiple processors.

 ### Implementation